json-schema-org/conference/content/faq/index.md

 The CFP is the official CFP of API Days Paris available [here](https://apidays.typeform.com/to/ILJeAaV8?typeform-source=www.apidays.global#event_name=xxxxx).
 Please sure you select The JSON Schema Conference in the event's list.

+Last but not least, selected speakers can opt-in for a 500$ travel stipend.
+This won't cover all the expenses but we hope to make everything much easier for them.

 ## Ticketing

 The tickets should be acquired using the standard [API Days ticketing system](https://ticket.apidays.global/event/apidays-paris-2024/f8f61349-4f78-4bba-a162-68d598833116/cart).